ga-dc/wdi-quiz3/README.md

 Your answer:
 ```
+A schema lists the attributes of a database table, their data types, and any constraints they may have.
 A one-to-many relationship is usually made in a SQL database using foreign key attributes to link tables.
 For instance, if we had a table of people and a table of wishes, the wishes table might have a "person_id" attribute that links each wish to the person making it.
+You would then perform a SQL join to return all the wishes by person X, for example.
 ```

 ### Question 6